d-tear/CXTB_Internalization/README.md

 output:

 1)  This function saves a Master_CTCF.csv file in the specified output_directory.
-You can upload this csv file into your statistics software of choice and explore whether there are differences in ligand internalization for your different treatments. **Be sure to average your CTCF results for each image by the number of cells/nonbackground ROIs you collected for that image:**
+You can upload this csv file into your statistics software of choice and explore whether there are differences in ligand internalization for your different treatments, but **be sure to average your CTCF results for each image by the number of cells/nonbackground ROIs you collected for that image!** .
+More details on why you need to average below.
 -----------------------------------------------------------------------------------------------------------------------

 **How CTCF is calculated and why you need to average your final CTCF value for each image by the number of cells/nonbackground ROIs you collected for that image:**